 There was a time through the 40s and 50s that the Little Calumet was not really adequate for fishing.
 Thankfully a lot of restoration has happened since then and now this is a fantastic spot for catching fish.
 There are some good size largemouth bass there, as well as smallmouth bass, trout, salmon and dogfish.
 This is a unique area that allows for canoe/kayaking fishing opportunities as well.
-The Heron Rookery in the Indiana Dunes National Lakeshore is a good spot to access the river.
+The Heron Rookery in the Indiana Dunes National Park is a good spot to access the river.

 This beautiful and serene lake is a great place for all sorts of recreation, including angling.
 If you're looking for a scenic place to fish the shores, Cedar Lake is ideal.
 It can get a bit busy during the summer months when lots of people come out for the Cedar Lake Summerfest and other recreational activities, but it's generally big enough to accommodate.
 This lake offers a ton of catch, including crappies, several types of bass, bluegill, perch and wiper.
 Yes, that's wiper, not striper.
 This hybrid fish is a cross between white and striped bass, and Cedar Lake is one of the few areas around where you can reel in one of these bad boys.